The Importance of Including Recess in School Reopening Plans

 Kids value recess as a critical part of a routine school day, and play builds serious skills.
 “Recess is a necessary break in the day for optimizing a child’s social, emotional, physical, and cognitive development,” said the American Academy of Pediatrics.

 You may feel right now like recess is way down in the list of things to worry about, especially when the “new normal” for the school day isn’t at all clear and planning for the fall is challenging.
 We totally understand that.
-And we share your concern about how kids will reconnect with each other and how long it might take to build a new sense of community and belonging that make learning possible.
+And we share your concern about how kids will reconnect with each other and how long it might take to build a new sense of community that make learning possible.
 You need the chance to rebuild in-person relationships, too.
 We promise you that with a bit of effort, and some free resources we’re happy to share, you can ensure a safe and joyful recess for everyone, which will make the whole school day go better.

 Our team at Playworks, a nonprofit leveraging play to enable kids to develop social, emotional, and physical skills, applied 25 years of experience to support schools in their reopening strategies.
 We’ve learned something important: